MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-define-and-use-compute-contexts.md

     rxGetComputeContext()
     ```

-7. Reset the compute context back to the local computer by specifying the "local" keyword (the next lesson demonstrates using the remote compute context).
+7. Reset the compute context back to the local computer by specifying the "local" keyword (the next tutorial demonstrates using the remote compute context).

     ```R
     rxSetComputeContext("local")